 If the victim still wants charges dropped, generally the case will be resolved much sooner and more favorably to the accused.
 The Sixth Amendment dictates that the accused has a right to confront witnesses at trial, including the victim.
 If the victim doesn't show, the prosecution is very limited in introducing statements made by the victim.
 These statements must not be “testimonial,” meaning the emergency must still have been taking place when the statements were made.

 What are some possible resolutions to my case?

 The most likely outcome to your case aside from getting the charges dropped is that you will be required to attend a diversion program.
 If you are charged with a misdemeanor, the program is called Pre-Trial Diversion (PTD); if it's a felony, the program is called Pre-Trial Intervention (PTI).
 Your attorney will explain these distinctions to you, but the upshot is simple: in both cases, the victim must approve the program, and the program will include a psychological-educational counseling session that will likely last 26 weeks.
 You may also receive additional requirements, including:

 - Drug and alcohol treatment

 - Jail, if your past criminal history dictates a stiffer penalty

 Once you've completed the full program, your charges will be dismissed, and you are eligible to expunge or seal your record.

-When attorney Antonio Jimenez started as a prosecutor, he handled domestic violence cases on a regular basis and prosecuted hundreds of cases before he left to start his private practice.
-He knows these cases very well and knows how destructive they can be to the family unit.
-If you are looking for an experienced, effective, and compassionate lawyer who understands the nuances of Florida law and how best to protect your interests, do not hesitate to contact him today.
-He can quickly provide you with more specific information that may provide immediate relief.
+I began my law career as a prosecutor, and I handled domestic violence cases on a regular basis and prosecuted hundreds of cases before I left to begin my private practice.
+I know these cases very well and know how destructive they can be to the family unit.
+If you are looking for an experienced, competent, and compassionate lawyer who understands the nuances of Florida law and how best to protect your interests, do not hesitate to contact me today.
+I can quickly provide you with more specific information that may provide immediate relief.